ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/FlywooF745/README.md

 ## RC Input

-RC input is configured on the UART3, which supports all RC protocols.
+RC input is configured on the UART3, which supports serial RC protocols.
+This board does not support PPM.

 ## OSD Support